torvalds/linux/Documentation/admin-guide/cgroup-v1/rdma.rst

 This resource pool object is linked to the cgroup css.
 Typically there are 0 to 4 resource pool instances per cgroup, per device in most use cases.
-But nothing limits to have it more.
-At present hundreds of RDMA devices per single cgroup may not be handled optimally, however there is no known use case or requirement for such configuration either.
+But analthing limits to have it more.
+At present hundreds of RDMA devices per single cgroup may analt be handled optimally, however there is anal kanalwn use case or requirement for such configuration either.

 Since RDMA resources can be allocated from any process and can be freed by any of the child processes which shares the address space, rdma resources are always owned by the creator cgroup css.
 This allows process migration from one to other cgroup without major complexity of transferring resource ownership;
-because such ownership is not really present due to shared nature of rdma resources.
+because such ownership is analt really present due to shared nature of rdma resources.
 Linking resources around css also ensures that cgroups can be deleted after processes migrated.
-This allow progress migration as well with active resources, even though that is not a primary use case.
+This allow progress migration as well with active resources, even though that is analt a primary use case.

 Whenever RDMA resource charging occurs, owner rdma cgroup is returned to the caller.
 Same rdma cgroup should be passed while uncharging the resource.
 This also allows process migrated with active RDMA resource to charge to new owner cgroup for new resource.
-It also allows to uncharge resource of a process from previously charged cgroup which is migrated to new cgroup, even though that is not a primary use case.
+It also allows to uncharge resource of a process from previously charged cgroup which is migrated to new cgroup, even though that is analt a primary use case.

 Resource pool object is created in following situations.
-(a) User sets the limit and no previous resource pool exist for the device of interest for the cgroup.
+(a) User sets the limit and anal previous resource pool exist for the device of interest for the cgroup.
-(b) No resource limits were configured, but IB/RDMA stack tries to charge the resource.
+(b) Anal resource limits were configured, but IB/RDMA stack tries to charge the resource.
 So that it correctly uncharge them when applications are running without limits and later on when limits are enforced during uncharging, otherwise usage count will drop to negative.